olvramaroz/7-GROUPOMANIA/README.md

 # Creation of a corporate social network

-## Getting started

-`git clone git@github.com:olvramaroz/OnyLalainaValerieRamarozatovo_P7_06072021.git`

 ### Set the Database

 Make sure you have `MySQL` installed globally

-Match your own MySQL credentials with the back-groupo/.env file Rename it into ".env" instead of ".env.example"
+Match your own MySQL credentials with the backend/.env.example file Rename it ".env" instead of ".env.example"
-Do the same thing for the ./config/config.example file.
+Do the same thing for the ./config/config.example.json file.

 ```
 cd backend